Grassland

 A natural solution to the climate crisis

-Grasslands have a huge potential for locking up carbon, not only due to the plants we can see on the surface, but also due to the relationships between the plants, fungi, bacteria and many other species which help enrich the soil with carbon.
+Grasslands have a huge potential for locking up carbon thanks not only to the plants we can see, but also the relationships beneath the surface.
+Plant roots, fungi, bacteria and many other species help to enrich the soil with carbon.
+Incredible!

 Grassland is an ancient habitat.
 Following the last Ice Age around 12,000 years ago, mossy vegetation and weedy plants colonised bare ground.
 This was left after the glaciers that covered the UK had melted.
 Gradually they developed into communities of grasses, sedges and herbs as more plants found a home.
 As birches and other tree species arrived and spread, these grassland habitats were pushed back to exposed sites on the coast or high in the mountains.